What Is Roasted Rice Powder?

 What’s In This Page

 Roasted rice powder, ข้าวคั่ว, Khao Khua, is one of the most essential and most often overlooked ingredients in Isan Thai cooking.
-It is made from raw jasmine rice toasted in a dry pan over medium heat until golden and nutty, then ground in a mortar to a coarse powder.
+It is made from raw glutinous sticky rice toasted in a dry pan over medium to medium-low heat until golden and nutty, then ground in a mortar to a coarse powder.
 That is the entire process.
 Two ingredients, raw rice and heat, and ten minutes of attention produce something that transforms the dishes it goes into in a way that nothing else replicates.

 Khao Khua is made fresh before each use.
-The toasted powder loses its fragrance and its texture within a day or two as the oils in the toasted grain dissipate.
-A fresh batch takes ten minutes and produces something significantly more alive than anything stored for more than a day.
 According to the Oxford Companion to Food, toasted rice powder is a defining ingredient of Isan and Lao cooking, one of the elements that most clearly distinguishes the cuisine of northeastern Thailand from the central and southern Thai kitchen.

 My grandmother made it fresh.
 Her mortar was always ready.
 The smell was the announcement.

-Raw jasmine rice, two to three tablespoons.
+Raw glutinous sticky rice, half a cup, unsoaked and completely dry.
 That is the entire ingredient list.
-Two to three tablespoons of raw jasmine rice produces enough roasted rice powder for one batch of larb or two to three dishes that call for a smaller amount.
-Double the quantity if making a larger batch for storage, though fresh is always better than stored.
+Half a cup of raw sticky rice produces enough roasted rice powder for one batch of larb or several dishes that call for a smaller amount.

-Jasmine rice is the correct rice for Khao Khua.
-It has the right starch content and the right flavor when toasted.
-Sticky rice can also be used and produces a slightly different, slightly nuttier result that is traditional in some Isan recipes.
-Both are correct.
-Jasmine rice is the most widely available and the version used in this recipe.
+Sticky rice is the correct rice for this recipe as written.
+It has the right starch content and produces the slightly nuttier result that is traditional in Isan recipes.
+Jasmine rice can also be used and both are correct.

-A dry pan.
+A dry heavy skillet or wok.
 No oil, no butter, nothing in the pan except the rice.
-The dry heat is what toasts the rice from the outside in and develops the nutty, slightly smoky flavor that is the whole point of the preparation.
-Oil would fry the rice rather than toast it and produce something entirely different.
+The dry heat is what toasts the rice and develops the nutty, slightly smoky flavor that is the whole point.

 VISUAL WALK THROUGH

 ★ Step 3.
-Cool completely before grinding.
+Cool completely then grind.
 This is What Makes the Difference.

 Khao Khua ข้าวคั่ว Thai Roasted Rice Powder